double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 - **Isolated** as a separate service or bridge.

 Packaging choices are outside the scope of this section and will be resolved in option analyses and ADRs.
-The purpose here is to identify the capabilities Nexus must deliver in-field and define clear, separable concerns.
+The purpose here is to identify the capabilities AgOpenNext must deliver in-field and define clear, separable concerns.

 These domains form the logical architecture baseline referenced by later decomposition and interface diagrams (§21.5–§21.9).